fionanealon/iris-data-set-project/README.md

 #### Mean of each column in the Iris flower data set

+The mean is the average of an array of numbers.
+It is calculated by summing all of the numbers in the array and then dividing by the total count of numbers.

 ```Python
 # Fiona Nealon, 2018-04-19
 # Iris data set analysis